-On January 16, 2017 the Company entered into a 5-year, renewable, Professional Services Agreement (the "PSA") with MKHS Ventures, having jointly agreed not to complete the share exchange transaction.
-As a result, MKHS Ventures will complete the buildout of a 28,000-sf Farmtek greenhouse expansion as proposed and funded by the Company under the original agreements (the "Buildout").
-In accordance with the PSA, payments of US\$60,000 per month for management services will commence to the Company upon completion of the Buildout, with the three initial monthly payments to be deferred and paid at the end of third month following the Buildout to allow for an initial harvest.
-In addition, the Company will provide consulting services to be performed and invoiced monthly, and will be reimbursed for approved out-of-pocket expenses and sub-contracted services.
-The Buildout is currently under construction and is expected to be completed within the next year.
+On January 16, 2017 the Company entered into a 5-year, renewable, Professional Services Agreement (the "PSA") with MKV Ventures, having jointly agreed not to complete the share exchange transaction.
+As a result, MKV Ventures will complete the buildout of a 28,000-sf Farmtek greenhouse expansion funded by the Company under the original agreements (the "Buildout").
+In accordance with the PSA, payments of US\$60,000 per month for management services will commence to the Company upon completion of the Buildout, deferred and paid commencing the end of the third month to allow for an initial harvest.

-On January 16, 2017 the Company also entered into the loan agreement with MKV Ventures which is secured by a promissory note for the total loan amount of \$1,628,266 (US\$1,212,500).
+On January 16, 2017 the Company also entered into a promissory note and loan agreement with MKV Ventures which is for the total loan amount of \$1,628,266 (US\$1,212,500).
 The loan is guaranteed by MKHS and secures repayment of previous advances made by the Company.
 The loan accrues interest at the rate of 15% per annum effective May 15, 2016.
-Principal and interest, as well as \$30,000 in cost recoveries for past accrued fees, are payable to the Company by MKHS in arrears commencing at the end of the third month following Buildout, and on the 15th day of each month thereafter over a 5-year term.
+Principal and interest, as well as \$30,000 in cost recoveries for past accrued fees, are payable to the Company by MKV Ventures in arrears commencing at the end of the third month following Buildout, and on the 15th day of each month thereafter over a 5-year term.